danielabar/meblog/src/markdown/debug-github-action.md

 ## Conclusion

 If you get stuck on a Github Action workflow not running as you would expect, try adding the [tmate](https://github.com/mxschmitt/action-tmate) action to your workflow file, ssh to the runner machine, and see what you can find.
 Remember to remove the debug step when the issue has been resolved.

-## Related Content

-The following section contains affiliate links for related content you may find useful.
-I get a small commission from purchases which helps me maintain this site.

-Working on a large legacy code base?
-This book [Working Effectively with Legacy Code](https://amzn.to/3accwHF) is a must read.

-Martin Fowler's [Refactoring: Improving the Design of Existing Code](https://amzn.to/2RFC0Xn) is also amazingly useful on this topic.

-Is your organization introducing microservices?
-This book [Building Event-Driven Microservices: Leveraging Organizational Data at Scale](https://amzn.to/3uSxa87) is a fantastic resource on this topic.

-Looking to level up on Rails 6?
-You might like this book: [Agile Web Development with Rails 6](https://amzn.to/3wS8GNA).